Farm Income in India

 A. Narayanamoorthy

-In this book, the author identifies poor returns from crop cultivation as the root cause of farmers' problems and attempts to address some very pertinent questions facing Indian agriculture today: What is the current trend in farm income?
+This book indentifies the root causes of Indian farmers' problems and how to overcome these.,It answers some very pertinent questions facing Indian agriculture today as what is the current trend in farm income?
 Does increased productivity guarantee increased income?
-Has the agricultural price policy benefitted farmers?
-Has the rural employment guarantee scheme affected farm profitability?
-The answers will help us determine if we can double farm income by 2022-3, a target set by the present union government.
+Has the agricultural price policy benefitted farmers?,This book through data anaysis shows if we can double farm income by 2022-3, a target set by the present union government.

 Rights: World Rights